bodthegod/thebod-app/README.md

 36. As a user I can view a no results found error page so that I know the page I am on has no content

 ## Design Choices

 ### Colour Scheme

-My colour scheme that I decided to use within my app was aimed to be a fun and interactive website to use and look at.
+My colour scheme that I decided to use within my app was aimed to fun and interactive   to use and look at.
 The purple background colour (#9247cf) that I chose to use was both abstract and modern but fun to look at- and the goal of my blog was to make sure the journey a user goes through is visually appealing.
 Firstly, I designed the purple background to work hand in hand with the infinite scrolling functionality due to the fact that the longer the page gets, the background gradients to a lighter colour, keeping the user experience interesting as they scroll further.
 I kept this purple theme throughout the use of all icons on hover, including the placeholder profile picture a user is assigned on creation of account.
 The foreground colours are mostly white to allow for a clear depiction of all information displayed to a user when navigating the website (posts, profiles, login/signup pages).
 Styling this page was one of my favourite parts of creating this project- as it allowed me to explore my creative side.

 Furthermore, I kept the toolbar icon colour scheme consistent using a teal colour for the "create post" icon (#51a7a7), a red for the "liked posts"/ "my hearts" icon (#e52828) and finally a dark blue colour (#493fd4) for the "my feed" icon.
 I wanted these icons to have specific colours for a user to easily identify what they want to do and have an intuitive experience on my site.